LuckyMachines/autoloop-worker/README.md

 # Lucky Machines AutoLoop Worker

-An AutoLoop worker you can run to earn profits and
+An AutoLoop worker you can run to support the network and create a stream of income.

 # Run a local worker